MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 Key capabilities:

-- **Work or school account integration:** Enables access to resources that are part of the business plan linked to your organization, such as Office, Sharepoint, and Azure.
+- **Work or school account integration**: Enables access to resources that are part of the business plan linked to your organization, such as Office, SharePoint, and Azure.

-- **Vanilla or Custom VM images for your hosted machine:** Use a vanilla VM image provided by Microsoft or personalize your hosted machines by providing your own Windows image directly from your Azure Compute Gallery.
+- **Vanilla or custom VM images for your hosted machine**: Use a vanilla VM image provided by Microsoft or personalize your hosted machines by providing your own Windows image directly from your Azure Compute Gallery.
 Providing your own Windows image allows you to have all your applications installed on the provisioned hosted machines.

-- **Connect to your own virtual network (vNET):** Securely communicate with each other, the Internet, and your on-premises networks.
+- **Connect to your own virtual network**: Securely communicate with each other, the Internet, and your on-premises networks.

 ## Licensing requirements